The Way Back poster

 The inciting incident occurs at 13 minutes when Father Devine from Bishop Hayes High School calls Jack, offering him the position of head basketball coach at his alma mater..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to Jack shows up at Bishop Hayes gym and accepts the coaching position.
+This indicates the protagonist's commitment to Jack shows up at Bishop Hayes gym and accepts the coaching position.
 He steps back into the world he abandoned., moving from reaction to action.

 At 54 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat The team wins a crucial game.
+Of particular interest, this crucial beat The team wins a crucial game.
 Jack is celebrated by students, faculty, and community.
 He appears to be turning his life around - a false victory, as his alcoholism remains unaddressed., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 80 minutes (75% through) represents the emotional nadir.
 Here, Jack has a violent outburst during a game, getting ejected and publicly humiliated.
 He goes on a destructive bender, pushing away everyone who cares about him.
-His "death" is the complete collapse into alcoholism., illustrates the protagonist at their lowest point.
+His "death" is the complete collapse into alcoholism., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 86 minutes initiates the final act resolution at 80% of the runtime.
 Jack reaches out to Angela and finally opens up about their son's death and his pain.
 He admits he needs help.
 This emotional breakthrough allows him to see a path forward., demonstrating the transformation achieved throughout the journey.